Students often have questions about the lottery process. Below are the most common questions students have and the corresponding answers.

-Why didn’t I receive my Lottery number via e-mail?
+Why didn’t I receive my Lottery number via the Portal?
 Why am I not on the list for Room Selection?

 Only students who have paid the Room Reservation Deposit on time will be allowed to participate in Room Selection and given a Lottery number.
-If your name does not appear on the list, your deposit was not received by the Office of Residential Life and Education by the deadline of February 15th, 2013.
-Students putting in late deposits will receive lottery numbers on a space available basis.
+If your name does not appear on the list, your deposit was not received by the Office of Residential Life and Education by the deadline of 4 p.m., February 12, 2016.
+Students putting in late deposits will receive lottery numbers on a space-available basis.

 What if I want to live in a single room?
 Can I live by myself?

 The Office of Residential Life and Education anticipates about sixty singles in Holy Cross Hall and approximately thirty singles scattered across campus in other residence halls.
 Some singles will be occupied by students requiring medical accommodations and some reserved for RA staffing.
-The Room Selection night for single rooms will be on Thursday, April 4th at 5 pm.
+The Room Selection night for single rooms is held during Housing Lottery.
 Numbers will be called from the lowest to the highest until all singles are filled.
 After that, we create a singles wait list in number order—male/female.

 What if I would like special consideration for a particular room/apartment on campus or have medical condition that would require possibly a living space accommodation?

-Students requesting special consideration or a medical accommodation should fill out the appropriate paperwork available in the Office of Residential Life and Education called Special Interest Housing.
-These forms must be submitted by the deadline of March 1st to our office for consideration before Room Selection time.
+Students requesting special consideration or a medical accommodation should fill out the appropriate paperwork available in the Office of Residential Life and Education for the Alternate Housing Process.
+These forms must be submitted during Housing Lottery to our office for consideration before Room Selection time.
 A student with a special request is required to provide documentation to support his/her request (i.e. doctor’s note as appropriate, etc.) and should do so each year.

-Medical and special accommodation requests that are approved (as well as those approved for Substance Free Living) will be assigned by the Office of Residential Life and Housing BEFORE Room Selection.
+Medical and special accommodation requests that are approved (as well as those approved for Substance Free Living), will be assigned by the Office of Residential Life and Education BEFORE Room Selection.
 Housing assignment notifications will go out the week after applications are due and will have your housing assignment in it.

-Unless contacted by Wednesday March 13th by 4 pm, we will assume your assignment is complete and you will be assigned that room in our Housing system.
+Unless you contact us, your assignment is presumed complete, and you will be assigned that room in our Housing system.
 You will not be permitted to participate in any more Room Selection applications or attend more Room Selection nights.
-If you choose to NOT accept the assignment and do contact us appropriately, you will need to continue to participate in the Lottery/Room Selection process.
+If you choose to NOT accept the assignment and contact us appropriately, you will need to continue to participate in the Lottery/Room Selection process.

 What if I will not be here in the Fall semester?
 I plan to study abroad.
 Can I hold a space in a room until Spring semester?